day8/re-frame/README.md

 to hide the data.
 I still wake up in a sweat some nights thinking about all that clojure data lying around exposed and passive.

-But, as @fogus said above, data is the easy bit.
+But, as @fogus tell us, data is the easy bit.

 From here on, we'll assume `app-db` is one of these:
 ```
 (def app-db  (reagent/atom {}))    ;; a reagent atom, containing a map
 ```

-Although it is a reagent atom (ratom), I'd encourage you to actively think about it as an (in-memory) database.
+Although it is a reagent atom (ratom), I'd encourage you to think of it as an (in-memory) database.
 It will contain structured data (perhaps with a formal [Prismatic Schema] spec).
 You will need to query that data.
 You will perform CRUD and other transformations on it.
 You'll often want to transact on this